 - 1 and 1/2 cups (about 165g) shredded zucchini (no need to blot)

-- Whisk the flour, baking powder, baking soda, salt, cinnamon, nutmeg, and chocolate chips together in a large bowl until thoroughly combined.
+- Whisk the flour, baking powder, baking soda, salt, cinnamon, and nutmeg together in a large bowl until thoroughly combined.
 Set aside.
-In a medium bowl, whisk the oil, brown sugar, granulated sugar, egg, vanilla, and zucchini together until combined.
+In a medium bowl, whisk the oil, brown sugar, granulated sugar, eggs, applesauce, and vanilla together until combined.
+Whisk in the zucchini.
 Pour the wet ingredients into the dry ingredients.
-Gently whisk until *just* combined; do not overmix.
-Batter will be semi-thick.
+Gently stir or whisk until *just* combined; do not overmix.
+Fold in any optional add-ins like chocolate chips or nuts.
+Batter is slightly thick.

-- Spread the batter into prepared loaf pan.
-Bake for 45 – 55 minutes.
+- Spread the batter evenly into prepared loaf pan.
+Bake for 55-70 minutes.
 (I like to loosely cover the bread with aluminum foil halfway through to prevent heavy browning on top.)
 Baking times vary so keep an eye on yours.
 The bread is done when a toothpick inserted in the center comes out *mostly* clean with zero raw batter.
 Remove the bread from the oven and set on a wire rack.
-Allow to cool completely before slicing.
+Cool in pan for 1 hour before removing from pan.
+You can slice the bread at this point, but it will still be warm in the center and may not slice neatly.
+For neat slices, continue cooling bread directly on a wire rack and then slice once cooled.

 - Cover and store leftover bread at room temperature for up to 3-4 days or in the refrigerator for up to 1 week.